-8.5 Re-Study.
+11.6 Serial Interconnection Study Process Facilities Study Re-Study.

-If Re-Study of the Interconnection Facilities Study is required due to a higher queued project dropping out of the queue or a modification of a higher queued project pursuant to Section 4.4, Transmission Provider shall so notify Interconnection Customer in writing.
-Such Re-Study shall take no longer than sixty (60) Calendar Days from the date of notice.
-Any cost of Re-Study shall be borne by the Interconnection Customer being re-studied.
+If Re-Study of the Interconnection Facilities Study is required due to a higher or equal priority queued project dropping out of the Queue or a modification of a higher queued project pursuant to Section 5.4, Transmission Provider shall so notify Interconnection Customer in writing.
+The Transmission Provider shall make Reasonable Efforts to ensure such Re-Study shall take no longer than sixty (60) Calendar Days from the date of notice.
+Re-Studies that require rerunning the system impact study analysis make take longer than sixty days.
+Any cost of Re-Study shall be borne by the Interconnection Customer(s) being re-studied.

+11.7 Definitive Interconnection Study Process Facilities Study Re-Study.

+If Re-Study of the Interconnection Facilities Study is required due to a higher or equal priority queued project dropping out of the Queue or a modification of a higher queued project pursuant to Section 5.4, Transmission Provider shall so notify Interconnection Customer in writing.
+The Transmission Provider shall make Reasonable Efforts to ensure such Re-Study shall take no longer than sixty (60) Calendar Days from the date of notice, unless the Transmission Provider DISIS Phase 3 re-study is required.
+Re-Studies that require rerunning the DISIS analysis make take longer than sixty days.
+Any cost of Re-Study shall be borne by the Interconnection Customer(s) being re-studied pursuant to Section 10.3.

-Section 9.
-Engineering & Procurement ('E&P') Agreement.
+Section 12 Engineering & Procurement (“E&P”) Agreement.

 Prior to executing an LGIA, an Interconnection Customer may, in order to advance the implementation of its interconnection, request and Transmission Provider shall offer the Interconnection Customer, an E&P Agreement that authorizes Transmission Provider to begin engineering and procurement of long lead-time items necessary for the establishment of the interconnection.
-However, Transmission Provider shall not be obligated to offer an E&P Agreement if Interconnection Customer is in Dispute Resolution as a result of an allegation that Interconnection Customer has failed to meet any milestonesor comply with any prerequisites specified in other parts of the LGIP.
+However, Transmission Provider shall not be obligated to offer an E&P Agreement if Interconnection Customer is in Dispute Resolution as a result of an allegation that Interconnection Customer has failed to meet any milestones in the Serial Interconnection Study Process, Readiness Milestones in the Definitive Interconnection Study Process, or comply with any prerequisites specified in other parts of the LGIP.
 The E&P Agreement is an optional procedure and it will not alter the Interconnection Customer's Queue Position or In-Service Date.
 The E&P Agreement shall provide for Interconnection Customer to pay the cost of all activities authorized by Interconnection Customer and to make advance payments or provide other satisfactory security for such costs.

 Interconnection Customer shall pay the cost of such authorized activities and any cancellation costs for equipment that is already ordered for its interconnection, which cannot be mitigated as hereafter described, whether or not such items or equipment later become unnecessary.
 If Interconnection Customer withdraws its application for interconnection or either Party terminates the E&P Agreement, to the extent the equipment ordered can be canceled under reasonable terms, Interconnection Customer shall be obligated to pay the associated cancellation costs.
 To the extent that the equipment cannot be reasonably canceled, Transmission Provider may elect: (i) to take title to the equipment, in which event Transmission Provider shall refund Interconnection Customer any amounts paid by Interconnection Customer for such equipment and shall pay the cost of delivery of such equipment, or (ii) to transfer title to and deliver such equipment to Interconnection Customer, in which event Interconnection Customer shall pay any unpaid balance and cost of delivery of such equipment.

-Section 1.
-Optional Interconnection Study
+Section 13.
+Serial Interconnection Study Process- Optional Interconnection Study

-1.1 Optional Interconnection Study Agreement.
+13.1 Optional Interconnection Study Agreement.